Jcambass/spotify_wall/README.md

 ### Listening to Previews (WIP)

 For some songs you can play a preview of the song by clicking the cover image.

-## Hosted Version

-Currently a hosted, free version can be used under [spotifywall.com](https://spotifywall.com).
-I don't plan to monetize this version but I might decide to shut it down one day, hence this being opensourced.

 ## To run SpotifyWall yourself